devops4us/randomizer/readme.md

 Within this tutorial, we will use Jenkins as CI server in Docker.
 We deploy everything on Docker Desktop for Windows.
 But before we deploy Jenkins, we need to consider what will happen in our Jenkins CI server - we will define a CI pipeline in Jenkins which executes the following:

 2. Checkout our Code from Git
 3. Build the Docker images for `randomizer-ui`and `randomizer-service`
 4. Run the Docker images on our local Docker
 5. Execute the integration tests and collect reports
 6. Stop the Docker images

-To run the Docker images in step 4, Jenkins has to communicate with our Docker Desktop for Windows.
+To run the Docker images in step 3, Jenkins has to start Docker containers from within Docker, as it runs in a Docker container for itself.
 We could, theoretically, start a separate Docker host in the Jenkins Docker container, so that we had a *Docker-In-Docker* configuration, but this is not regared as a good practice (<https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/>).
-The alternative is, as said, to let the Jenkins Docker container talk to the Docker daemon on windows, which is achieved by defining the *Docker socket* as a shared volume.
+The alternative is, to let the Jenkins Docker command line talk to the Docker daemon on the host (Windows 10 in my case), which is achieved by defining the *Docker socket* as a shared volume.
 This is configured during the start of the Jenkins container, see the DOS shell script below, where it says `"-v //var/run/docker.sock:/var/run/docker.sock"`.

 To start jenkins as Docker container from the image `jenkins` created above, run the following in a DOS shell: